pscedu/psc-wpdocs/hpnssh/faq.md

 ***Q: I want the speed but I can't use the NONE cipher.
 Do I have any options?***

 A: Yes.
 As of HPN13v1 we've introduced a multi-threaded AES-CTR (MT-AES-CTR) patch that will allow SSH to make use of multiple cores.
 This can significantly improve throughput performance.
 In our test environments we commonly see near GigE line rate speeds - more than a 100% improvement over the default AES-CTR mode cipher.
+As of Version 18.2.0 we've also introduced a parallel version of the default ChaCha20Poly1305 cipher.
+This has been shown to be 30 to 40% faster in our tests.

 ***Q: How do I use MT-AES-CTR?***